lcarsos/csci498-compiler/README.md

 - Generate line/column annotated error messages to stderr.

-- Print the AST to stdout.
+- Print information about scoping and symbols to stdout on a succesful go.

-- Return 0 on successful AST creation.